-Career professionals understand the challenges of accepting gifts from clients and recognize that in some cultures, small gifts are a token of respect and a way of showing gratitude.
-When determining whether or not to accept a gift from clients, career professionals take into account the nature of their relationship, the monetary value of the gift, a client's motivation for giving the gift, the career professional's motivation for wanting to accept or decline the gift, and all applicable federal, state, local, and/or institutional statutes, laws, regulations, and procedures.
+Career development professionals understand the challenges of accepting gifts from clients and recognize that in some cultures, small gifts are a token of respect and a way of showing gratitude.
+When determining whether or not to accept a gift from clients, career development professionals take into account the nature of their relationship, the monetary value of the gift, a client's motivation for giving the gift, and the career development professional's motivation for wanting to accept or decline the gift.